 E. "Call-back" Employee Requirements

-Any employee who answers a call for service after his or hertheir regular work day or on a weekend (other than a Resident Services Representative as they receive on-call pay) will receive a minimum 2 hours of pay per day.
+Any employee who answers a call for service after their regular work day or on a weekend (other than a Resident Services Representative as they receive on-call pay) will receive a minimum 2 hours of pay per day.